jamesbattersby/esp8266-landing-lights/README.md

 FastLED is required to drive the LED strip, and xxtea-lib is used to provide some protection for your wifi details.

 ### Configure Wifi Access
 A template wifi config file is provided.
 This file will eventaully contain your encrypted wifi details.
-Firstly copy the `include/wifiConfig.tmpl` file to `include/wifiConfig.h`, edit it and add the following detials:
+Firstly copy the `include/wifiConfig.tmpl` file to `include/wifiConfig.h`

+If you do not want to enable wifi, simply set `WIFI` to be `false`, otherwise add the following detials:

 - `SSID` - The SSID of your wifi network
 - `WIFI_PASSWORD` - The access password